elixir-or-tools/exhort/README.md

 ## Overview

-Exhort is an Elixir interface to the [Google OR Tools](https://developers.google.com/optimization).
+Exhort is an idomatic Elixir interface to the [Google OR Tools](https://developers.google.com/optimization).

 Currently, there are C++ (native) Python, Java and C# interfaces to the Google